 He has been a road musician and a ship musician.
 He continues to pursue his love of music and plays in all band formats with electric and acoustic bass.

 He has played with singer songwriters Marc Jordan and Ron Nigrini for many years.
-He also has a long standing musical relationship with veteran guitarist Tony Quarrington with whom he has written many songs as well as having played gigs with him.
+He also has a long standing musical relationship with veteran guitarist Tony Quarrington with whom he has written many songs and performed many shows.